What is the Bible About? Biblical Theology in Revelation

 Revelation 21:1-5a

-• In the first coming of Jesus, we saw the conquering of sin and death and the establishment of His right to rule.
-In His right to rule, sin and death have been defeated and we have been restored both relationship, fellowship, and worship to God.
+In Jesus’s first coming, we saw the conquering of sin and death and the establishment of His right to rule.
+Sin and death were defeated and we were restored to relationship, fellowship, and worship with God.

-• We now turn to the point in the plan of God where we see the restoration of heaven and the earth, the place where the saints of God will live under the perfect rule of their King.
+We now turn to the point in God’s plan where we see the restoration of heaven and the earth, where the saints of God will live under the perfect rule of their King.

 “But according to his promise we are waiting for new heavens and a new earth in which righteousness dwells.”

-• This supper is the personal heavenly renewal of our fellowship with God restored at the cross.
-First, we were saved, second, we will be joined to Christ as bride betrothed to her husband, and third, we will be united to our bridegroom in heaven.
-Together with all the saints, we will worship the King, in perfect fellowship, as one fully glorified Bride!
+This supper is the personal heavenly renewal of our fellowship with God restored at the cross.
+First, we were saved.
+Second, we will be joined to Christ as bride betrothed to her husband.
+Third, we will be united to our bridegroom in heaven.
+Together with all the saints, we will worship the King in perfect fellowship as one fully glorified Bride!

-• God will bring down from heaven a new earth where we will dwell in perfect fellowship with Him.
+God will bring down from heaven a new earth where we will dwell in perfect fellowship.
 There will be no tears, no pain, that part of this earth will pass away, and all unrighteousness.

 Revelation 22:12-15